-Light Blue-Top Tube (Sodium Citrate): This tube contains sodium citrate as an anticoagulant - used for collection of blood for coagulation studies, such as prothrombin times.
+Light Blue-Top Tube (Sodium Citrate): This tube contains sodium citrate as an anticoagulant -used for collection of blood for coagulation studies, such as prothrombin times.
 Na Citrate (3.2%) is preferred for accuracy of results.
-See Venipuncture Procedure Step 11 (pages 13-14) for special instructions.
+See Venipuncture Procedure Step 11 (below) for special instructions.